 A writers ‘truth’ can be very odd, but it has to be true all the same.
 Honest to itself and its story… And importantly, in the context of this post, to how they want to tell the story.

-One of the strangest reactions I got when I finally unleashed Cider Lane on the world was from a close friend who writes a fair bit herself, and I paraphrase slightly.
+One of the strangest reactions I got when I finally unleashed Cider Lane on the world was from a close friend who writes herself, and I paraphrase slightly.

 ‘There is hardly any dialogue, I prefer to read lots of dialogue, I would be happy with two people in an empty room just talking if its good dialogue if there isn’t much dialogue I normally just get bored and stop reading.
-But I didn’t notice while I was reading it and I loved the novel.’
+But I never noticed the lack of dialogue while I was reading it, I was too enthralled in the story.’

 The last bit was kind of the point.
 It was after all what I was aiming for.
 Ultimately though I wrote the book that I wanted to write, the way I wanted to write it.
 People can love it or hate it, but it was mine, it was true to what I wanted to write, and that, for me, is really what matters.